Working Remotely

 Campus Office Phone

 There are several options available for accessing your campus phone from off-campus, including remotely receiving calls to your campus extension.
-These include Jabber, single number reach (SNR), and remotely checking your voicemail.
+These include Webex, single number reach (SNR), and remotely checking your voicemail.

 Software Availability